Massive fire breaks out aboard scrap metal barge on Delaware Bay

 NEW CASTLE, Del.
 (AP) — A massive fire broke out Tuesday morning on a barge carrying huge piles of scrap metal on the Delaware Bay.

-Ship traffic also was not impacted, he said, by the fire that was still burning several hours later.
+Ship traffic also was not impacted by the fire that was still burning several hours later, he said.
 The barge appeared to be standing still as boats on both sides of it fired water cannons into the piles of burning metal.
-Smoke billowed from several fires aboard the boat.
+Smoke billowed from several fires aboard the boat, and its location was shifting to the New Jersey side of the bay.

 West said the cause of the fire remained under investigation.